Need a Personal Injury Attorney in Pittsburgh?

 In many cases, valid injury claims are undervalued, delayed, or denied by insurance companies in the hope that the claimants will simply give up.
 Insurance companies have attorneys, adjusters, and medical experts who are paid to save the company money by minimizing or denying claims.

 With our help, however, you can stand up to insurance companies and any other negligent parties.
 We have the experience, resources, and skill to hold the negligent parties accountable and recover the compensation our clients need.
-Because we are prepared to go to trial to obtain full and fair compensation, we often are able to negotiate favorable settlements out of court.
+Because our team is prepared to go to trial to obtain full and fair compensation, we often are able to negotiate favorable settlements out of court.

 How Will I Pay Medical Expenses After an Injury?